Skip to content

 Application and selection process

-As part of the recruitment process to become an On-call (retained) Firefighter at Royal Berkshire Fire and Rescue Service, candidates must complete an application and go through a selection process.
-The process involves a written application, five physical tests, an interview and finally a medical for successful applicants.
+As part of the recruitment process to become an On-call (retained) Firefighter at Royal Berkshire Fire and Rescue Service, candidates must complete a number of stages as part of the selection process.
+Including Online Application, physical tests, interview, Full medical and DBS Checks.

 If you have any questions about the process, you can hear about some of the experiences of our On-call firefighters on our YouTube channel.
 Otherwise, you can contact recruitment@rbfrs.co.uk for further information.